 Sounds good on paper, fits well within budget allocations and creates a tangible endpoint.
 The issue however is – it misses the one overarching element of digital products.
 They’re never complete.

-Digital products by their nature are living things that need to be tended to and continuously updated.
+Digital products by their nature are living things that need continuous updating.
 Their nature lends themselves to kaizen, and in turn kaizen, is at the center of all digital products.
 The expectations among much of management are different.
-If we build it, it’s done, then its up to marketing.
+If we build it, it’s then up to marketing.

 Sadly, this belief still permeates management mindsets.
 Here’s an example.

 A while back we were working with a client who had us build them a subscription product.
 Standard consumer facing marketplace SaaS model.
 Initial validation proved the product was sticky within certain US populations, but its growth was limited.

 To us this meant the product had legs, people were using it, and paying for it.
 What it lacked was a reworked customer experience, augmented messaging, and some usability fixes that came to light after the fact.

 We devised a 12-month rollout strategy for the product, presented it to the product owner, and got greenlit to send it up to management.

 Two weeks later, management kills the project.
 That same year (2016) a competing product hit the market, today is generates ~4MM in MRR last I checked.

 Digital product management requires constant work.

 The day a product launches is the day its born, it needs to grow before it can reach maturity.
 This involves constant work, taking data, using it to make decisions, testing hypothesis, and maintaining project resources to make updates, changes, improvements.
 Most startups know this.
 But when speaking with traditional corporate, there is all too often a misalignment in ethos.